Which New York Towns Will Opt-In (or Out) of Marijuana Dispensaries?

 What Opting-In Means

-For New York municipalities that opt-in, business licenses, including dispensaries, will be issued by the Cannabis Control Board once they have finalized the application process.
-After the December 31st deadline passes, opt-in areas cannot legally rescind the decision.
+For New York municipalities that opted in, business licenses, including dispensaries, will be issued by the Cannabis Control Board once they have finalized the application process.
+Some already have been issued.
+Since the December 31st deadline has passed, opt-in areas cannot legally rescind the decision.
 The state crafted this provision to stabilize the market and provide assurances to investors who plan to spend substantial resources building cannabis businesses in those areas.

 Dispensaries, regardless of area, cannot be located within 500 feet of schools or 200 feet of places of worship.
 Municipalities may also enact additional operational restrictions on dispensaries within reason.